containerize-com/Products/en/content-management/umbraco/_index.md

 description: Umbraco CMS is a free web content management software that provides pre made sets of HTML web pages, several document types, data validations and many more.
 singlepageh1title: Highly Flexible Open Source .NET Content Management System
 singlepageh2title: A friendly CMS software with high class user interface and many features such as Multilingual support, activity log views, global search and post scheduling
-Shortdescriptionlistingpage: A friendly CMS software with high class user interface and many features such as Multilingual support, activity log views, global search and post scheduling
+Shortdescriptionlistingpage: Umbraco CMS is another open source web cms alternative that is written in ASP.Net.
+It offers an enterprise level user interface and many features such as smart search, support for media files and many more .
-linktitle: Umraco CMS
+linktitle: Umbraco CMS
 Imagetext:  Free CMS Software
 draft: false
 weight: 5